-The standardized monitoring objectives for raptors at diamond mines (Handley 2010) are:
+The standardized monitoring objectives for raptors at diamond mines (Handley 2010) are to:

-- to determine if pit walls or other infrastructure are utilized as nesting sites for raptors; - to determine nest success in areas of development and document effectiveness of deterrent efforts that may be employed for nest relocations; and, - to document and determine the cause of direct mine-related mortalities of raptors.
+- determine if pit walls or other infrastructure are utilized as nesting sites for raptors; - determine nest success in areas of development and document effectiveness of deterrent efforts that may be employed; and, - document and determine the cause of direct mine-related mortalities of raptors.

 Pit walls will continue to be monitored at Ekati.
 Visual surveys for nesting activity will occur at all open pits at Ekati between April and August, and include Beartooth, Misery, Fox, Koala North, Panda, Koala, Lynx and Jay pits, as well as power poles and fuel farm.
 Observations of birds, nests, and nesting activity (i.e., nest construction, perching, and incubation) will be recorded by Environment staff.
-If nests are observed below the top third of a pit, ENR will be contacted immediately for advice on mitigation.
+If nests are observed in an active pit, ENR will be contacted immediately for advice on mitigation.